 Platform specialises in Shared Ownership and you can learn more here.

-Snagging - A step in the process of buying a new-build property that checks for any defects or minor issues that need correcting.
+Snagging - A step in the process of constructing a new-build property that checks for any defects or minor issues that need correcting prior to handover.
 Snags may be a cosmetic or functional problem that the builder can then resolve.
-As part of your own due diligence, you can create a snagging list which can be communicated to your builder.

 SSTC - Sold Subject to Contract is when the seller has accepted an offer from the buyer but no legally binding paperwork or reservation fee has been provided.
 The property is labelled SSTC during this period.